Here's What You Get Immediate Access To When You Become An Exscope Member

 3. You’re Tired Of Not Getting Results.

 As important as it is to streamline experiments and avoid wasting materials—at the end of the day—a key goal of improving microscopy skills is capturing better images.
 A crisp microscopy image can underscore the novel insights your research has uncovered; however, poor images can keep you from that grant, patent, or published article.
-That’s why a big incentive for enrolling in the Expert Microscopy Training Program is getting results that impact your long-term goals.
+That’s why a big incentive for enrolling in the Expert Microscopy Career Program is getting results that impact your long-term goals.

 “I developed Expert Microscopy modules to allow access to critical microscopy knowledge for everyone, no matter where they are in the world or where they received their education.
 I would go to networking events and hear over and over "we have this microscope in our lab, but no one knows how to use it," and this was right outside of Boston!
 Many universities don't have the resources or see the value in having a dedicated person to help you with your microscopy experiment, but that investment in knowledge can bring increase research quality for better journals and more research funding.
 While writing the content of Expert Microscopy, I focused on what key concepts were important for improving image quality, while ensuring that the explanation was at a level that anyone that finished their bachelor's degree in science could understand.
 My hope is that after taking this course, people will be excited to perform imaging experiments and no longer be unsure or anxious about sitting in front of a microscope.”